Suyooo/sifas-mapdb/README.md

 For DLP and older Story Stages, this is a counter for the amount of repeats - so for example, the live with this digit set to 5 is the 5th occurence of this song at this difficulty across all DLPs/stories.

-## Live Difficulty IDs for newer Story Stages
+## Numbered Live Difficulty IDs
 While the Story Stages started out with the same pattern as above, from Chapter 8 on, Klab started just numbering them.
 Maybe they thought the 1-digit unique identifier will probably run out at some point.
 These lives have the Live Difficulty ID `33XXXXXX`, where `XXXXXX` is simply a running counter starting at 000001.
+The same is done for the `6XXXXXXX` Live Difficulty IDs of Tutorial stages.

 Because the Live Difficulty ID is missing a Difficulty ID as described above, it cannot be used to derive which note map the Stage uses.
 It might seem obvious to use the `song_difficulty` field to get the difficulty instead, but in some